-Arguments: unsigned char i, void interrupt far( intx isr) ())
+Arguments: unsigned char i, void interrupt far( intx_isr)()) Return value: none

 These functions can be used to initialize any one of the external interrupt channels (for pin locations and other physical hardware details, see the Hardware chapter).
 The first argument i indicates whether this particular interrupt should be enabled or disabled.
 The second argument is a function pointer, which will act as the interrupt service routine.
-The overhead on the interrupt service routine, when executed, is about $20 \, \mu s$.
+The overhead on the interrupt service routine, when executed, is about $20 \ \mu$ s.